Skip to main content

 Are rabbits family-friendly?

-Rabbits enjoy the companionship of humans and can become very affectionate and enjoy taking tasty fresh forage from your hands.
+With time and patience, most rabbits enjoy the companionship of humans.
+They can become very affectionate – hopping up for a chin rub or taking some tasty fresh forage from your hands!

 Things to watch out for

-However, rabbits do not enjoy being handled and are likely to kick and scratch if you try.
+Rabbits do not generally enjoy being handled and are likely to kick and scratch if you try.
 They can also find loud noises and sudden movement scary.
-Therefore, they’re often suited to families with slightly older children who are happy to allow the rabbits to settle in their own time.
+So, they’re often suited to families with slightly older children who are happy to allow the rabbits to settle in their own time.

 Discover the perfect care tips for your rabbits in our rabbit care guide.